 Many techniques used in commercial building automation are also used in home automation (such as light and climate control, control of doors and window shutters, security and surveillance systems, etc.)

-Additional home automation technology for Smart Homes often includes the control of multi-media entertainment systems.
+Additional home automation technology for Smart or Wiser Homes often includes the control of multi-media entertainment systems.
 These include home theatre, automatic irrigation systems and programmable scenes (e.g. for dinners, parties, etc) to name a few.

 The cabling for your home automation system is commonly installed at the same time as your electrical wiring, prior to the walls being lined.
 It is important therefore that consideration is given to creating a Smart Home in the early stages of design and prior to building commencement.
 Speak to your architect or project manage about involving us in the planning process, or contact us directly for a free consultation.